-- I will not use school computers to view, download, or transmit any material that is offensive or inappropriate, including but not limited to material that is racist, sexist, sexually explicit, demeaning, illegal, or objectionable in some other way. - I will not send, view or post material that contains pornography, violence, homophobia, hate, bullying, racism, sexism, alcohol, nicotine, or other drugs. - I will not use the school's network or computers to send hate mail, to harass others, to make discriminatory remarks, or to behave in any antisocial manner. - I will not use the school's network or computers to develop programs that harass other users, infiltrate a computer system, or damage software or data on a computer system.
-I will not send unwanted or harassing email. - I will not gamble on school computers. - I will not share my password with anyone or permit anyone else to access school computers with my account. - I will not attempt to access files or data belonging to others, attempt to gain other user's passwords, or misrepresent other users on the network. - I will not attempt to gain unauthorized access to any school system, school organization, or outside institution. - I will not attempt to access any Internet site, program, or service that is blocked by the firewall or content filter by any means. - I will not violate copyrights in my class work.
+- Scholars may not use school computers to view, download, or transmit any material that is offensive or inappropriate, including but not limited to material that is racist, sexist, sexually explicit, demeaning, illegal, or objectionable in some other way.
+Scholars may not send, view or post material that contains pornography, violence, homophobia, hate, racism, sexism, alcohol, nicotine, or other drugs. - Scholars will not use the school's network or computers to send hate mail, to harass others, to make discriminatory remarks, or to behave in any antisocial manner.
+They will not use the school's network or computers to develop programs that harass other users, infiltrate a computer system, or damage software or data on a computer system. - Scholars must not allow others to use their network accounts (both Internet and School accounts).
+Users of school file servers to store files should have no expectation of privacy in such files.
+Network storage areas may be treated like school lockers.
+Designated school personnel may review files and communications stored on the school file server or other systems to maintain system integrity, ensure compliance with school policies, and ensure that users are using the system responsibly.
+Users should not expect that files stored on school file servers will always be private. - Scholar will not attempt to gain unauthorized access to any school system, school organization, or outside institution.
+They will not attempt to access any Internet site, program, or service that is blocked by the firewall, content filter, or school staff, by any means. - In cases were written work is required, scholars will not violate copyright laws.
+Scholars will list all resources used in project(s) with a works cited or bibliography section.
+If work or information is protected by copyright, scholars will not use it unless given permission from the owner.
+The use of internet sources without proper citation constitutes plagiarism. - Scholars may not use school computers to access private Internet providers. - Scholar use of email is not allowed during school or on the school's network. - Scholar use of social networking, blogging, chat and other user groups is not allowed at school. - Downloading from the Internet without approval from the supervising teacher is not allowed. - The school's computer resources are to support the educational process and to facilitate the running of the school.
+Computers or networks used for commercial purposes or for personal use are not permitted.
+Scholars will not publish the full name, address, or any personal information of any person (including themselves) on the Internet. - If a scholar misuses and breaks a school computer, Chromebook, or other form of technology, they will be required to replace the item or pay for all needed repairs.